Sex (Telex album)

-Sex (alternately released as Birds & Bees) is the third album by Belgian electronic group Telex, released in 1981.
+Sex (alternately released as Birds and Bees) is the third studio album by Belgian electronic group Telex, released in 1981.
 The album is notable for being the first collaboration between Telex and American pop group Sparks.

 Production

 Marc Moulin and Dan Lacksman were introduced to Ron Mael and Russell Mael of Sparks by their mutual friend, Lio.
 Facing pressures to release an album in English, Moulin extended an offer to the Maels to contribute lyrics to their upcoming LP.
-This prompted a long-term friendship between the two bands, and led directly to Lacksman's production of the 1982 album In Outer Space.
+This prompted a long-term friendship between the two bands, and led directly to Lacksman's assistance with production of the 1983 album In Outer Space and 1986's Music That You Can Dance To.

-Due to concerns about censors and the album's title, the album was released in the UK as ‘Birds & Bees.’
-This release contains a different track listing and the inclusion of a few new pieces, including ‘L’ Amour Toujours,’ which would also be released on Telex's 1984 LP, Wonderful World.
+Due to concerns about censors and the album's title, the album was released in the UK as Birds and Bees (the phrase "the birds and the bees" is often used as a euphemism for "sex", especially by parents explaining to their children what it is).